smriti1313/Read-me/README.md

 - Add Screenshots to help us know what this Script is all about.

 <h2 align=center> 📝 How to create a file of the work done? </h2>

 - Create a ***folder*** whose *name* must be ***same as your file***.
 - *Upload* the ***file in that folder***.
 - Create a ***README.md*** in that folder.
 - In the README, write few lines of ***description*** about the ***features*** your script shows and paste a ***screenshot*** for the same i.e you need to apply that script on your profile readme.md and then screenshot the thing.

 <h4 align="center"> Note: </h4>

 - Read CONTRIBUTING.md for better understanding
-- First time in opensource???
+- **First time in opensource???
 Don't worry.
 I got you.
 You can read contributing.md or ping me in `issues` section.
-I will make sure that you understand every step.
+I will make sure that you understand every step.**

+!!
+No contribution is too small and we are here to ***learn*** !!!